port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/project-management/clickup/clickup.md

 7. Click **Save Webhook**.

-:::tip ClickUp events and payload
-In order to view the different payloads and events available in ClickUp webhooks, [look here](https://docs.clickup.com/en/articles/2546135-getting-started-with-clickup-api)
+:::tip ClickUp events and payload to view the different payloads and events available in ClickUp webhooks, [look here](https://docs.clickup.com/en/articles/2546135-getting-started-with-clickup-api)
 :::

 Done!
 Any change you make to an issue (open, close, edit, etc.) will trigger a webhook event that ClickUp will send to the webhook URL provided by Port.
 Port will parse the events according to the mapping and update the catalog entities accordingly.